faithlesstomas/gaia/README.md

 ## License

 GAIA is part of the GNU ecosystem and is released under the **GPLv3+ License**.
+See [License](LICENSE) for details.

 ## Roadmap: Leveraging Homoiconicity (Code-as-Data)

 The choice of Guile Scheme (a homoiconic Lisp dialect) is not accidental.
 It allows GAIA to treat its own code as data, enabling features impossible in Python/Javascript architectures.

 *   [x] **Static Safety Validator:**
     *   **Concept:** Parse LLM-generated code as an AST (Abstract Syntax Tree) before execution. recursively check for banned primitives (e.g., `system*`, `delete-file`) even in deeply nested expressions.
     *   **Status:** *Implemented* (see `validate-safety` in `executor.scm`).

 *   [ ] **Code Instrumentation & Auto-Logging:**
     *   **Concept:** Automatically rewrite user code to wrap function calls in error handlers or performance loggers without asking the LLM to do so.

 *   [ ] **G-Expressions ("Context Teleportation"):**
     *   **Concept:** Use GNU Guix's G-expressions (`#~`) to serialize entire variable contexts and modules when spawning sub-agents, solving the "data transfer" problem in RLM.

 *   [ ] **The Self-Modifying Agent:**
     *   **Concept:** Allow GAIA to "refactor" its own cognitive loop (`rlm-loop`) at runtime by treating the loop logic as a mutable list.

 *   [ ] **Persistent Thought Environment (REPL):**
     *   **Concept:** Maintain a long-running Guile REPL where the agent defines helper functions in Step 1 and reuses them in Step 10, mimicking human memory.

+---
+*Note: Gaia is currently under active development.
+If you are interested in supporting this digital commons project, please reach out.*